Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 6-4 against the spread and 7-3 overall in their last 10 games.
+- The Nuggets have a 5-5 record against the spread while finishing 7-3 overall in their last 10 contests.

-- The Nuggets have hit the over in six of their last 10 games.
+- In their past 10 games, the Nuggets have gone over the total six times.

+- Against the spread, Denver has performed better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.